-In reference to literary works, often in Middle English meaning ones written in French but also applied to native compositions.
-Literary sense extended by 1660s to "a love story."
-Meaning "adventurous quality" first recorded 1801; that of "love affair" is from 1916.
-Romance novel attested from 1964.
+In reference to literary works, in Middle English often meaning ones written in French but also applied to native compositions.
+The literary sense was extended by 1660s to "a love story, the class of literature consisting of love stories and romantic fiction."
+Meaning "imaginative, adventurous quality" first recorded 1801; that of "love affair" is from 1916.
+Romance novel is attested by 1820.
 Compare Romance (adj.).

-late 14c., "recite a narrative," from Old French romancier "narrate in French; translate into French," from romanz (see romance (n.)).
+late 14c., romauncen, "recite a narrative poem," from romance (n.) and also from Old French romancier "narrate in French; translate into French," from romanz (n.).
 Later "invent fictitious stories" (1670s), then "be romantically enthusiastic" (1849); meaning "court as a lover" is from 1938, probably from romance (n.).
 Related: Romanced; romancing.